franapoli/gep2pep/README.md

 Pathway Expression Profiles (PEPs) are based on the expression of pathways (defined as sets of genes) as opposed to individual genes.
-This package converts gene expression profiles to PEPs and performs enrichment analysis of modules or perturbagens, such as "drug set enrichment analysis" and "gene2drug" drug discovery analysis.
+This package converts gene expression profiles to PEPs and performs enrichment analysis of both pathways and experimental conditions, such as "drug set enrichment analysis" and "gene2drug" drug discovery analysis.

 A [paper](http://rdcu.be/pklt) about drug set enrichment analysis has